Skip to the content

 The function of this information is to give a logical and consistent structure to the documents, so that they are organized by categories from the moment they are created.

-Translated: no more folders divided by theme.
+Translated: no more nested folders.

 In addition, this information also makes it possible to index the contents of a file, thus helping users find the documents they need without wasting time browsing through the local folders on their PCs or the pages that make up the company website.